FranckPachot/mongo-oltp-scalability-benchmark/README.md

 <img width="1015" height="852" alt="image" src="https://github.com/user-attachments/assets/0fedc9e0-fa47-4426-8d1e-ed0ea2fd0869" />

 Note: the numbers in the screenshots are not representative, as all databases have been started with their default configuration.
 You can tune it to compare on your infrastructure.
+I recommend testing with replicas for high availability, as that's how OLTP should run.